perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 ## Future Plans:

-* Each robot should be able to move from A->B->C
+* Adding functionality to move from the destination point to the next destination point without coming to Home point.

-* Battery level monitoring system for each robot, which could be the first step for the auto charge docking
+* Battery level monitoring system for each robot, which could be the first step for the auto charge docking.

-* Need to design/develop  a system for lifting or carrying the loads across the environment.
+* Design/ Develop a system for lifting or carrying the loads across the environment.